flet-dev/website/docs/controls/dropdown.md

 ### `border_width`

 The width of the border in virtual pixels.
 Default is 1.
-Set to 0 to commpletely remove ft.border.
+Set to 0 to commpletely remove border.

 ### `border_color`

 Border color.
-Could be `transparent` to hide the ft.border.
+Could be `transparent` to hide the border.

 ### `focused_color`